Microsoft Teams is #1 in Top 10 Team Messaging platforms

 2017.
 Microsoft Teams will replace Skype for Business

-Microsoft announced that its new groupchat Teams will become its core communications platform for users running Office 365.
-Until now, Skype for Business was the company’s product for this.
-According to Ron Markezich, the company’s corporate VP for Office 365, Teams will become the “hero and primary experience for all voice, video and meetings.”
-Over time, Teams will replace the current Skype for Business client.
-Microsoft obviously knows that enterprises don’t move fast, so for those who don’t want to do away with their existing PBX systems and calling capabilities to the cloud, it’ll launch a new version of the Skype for Business server in 2018.
-For those who do make the transition to Teams, Microsoft promises lots of new calling features and meeting enhancements with outbound and inbound calls to and from regular phones, support for voicemail, call holding, call transfers and other standard telephony features.
+Microsoft has made an announcement stating that their new group chat platform, Teams, will now serve as the primary communications platform for Office 365 users.
+Previously, Skype for Business fulfilled this role.
+According to Ron Markezich, the Corporate VP for Office 365, Teams will take over as the main platform for voice, video, and meetings, eventually replacing the current Skype for Business client.
+Recognizing that enterprises often have a slower pace of transition, Microsoft plans to release a new version of the Skype for Business server in 2018, allowing those who prefer to keep their existing PBX systems and calling capabilities on-premises to continue doing so.
+However, for those who choose to transition to Teams, Microsoft promises a wealth of new calling features and meeting enhancements.
+These include outbound and inbound calls to and from regular phones, support for voicemail, call holding, call transfers, and other standard telephony features.

 2017.
 Microsoft Teams added guest access